jlehegaret/cs171-project/README.md

 Also, you can use the regular "Find" function within the webpage to find an contributor listed anywhere in the Contributors list, even if not currently visible on the screen.

+Lastly, we would like to mention the absence of something - huge lag.
+Despite the fact that we have thousands of data points represented four times over, our webpage is remarkably responsive.
+We would like to give John Greeley full credit for that!

 ### Deliverables

 * **[Our Project](https://github.com/jlehegaret/cs171-project/tree/master/dashboard)** is in the Repo's [dashboard](https://github.com/jlehegaret/cs171-project/tree/master/dashboard) folder.